 Theories of Organic Evolution (Complete Notes)

-The Theories of Organic Evolution explains convincing the origin of life.
+The Theories of Organic Evolution explain the convincing origin of life.
 It also explains how the wide variety of plants and animals came into existence in the world.
-According to this theory, the world has been evolved and not been created.
+According to this theory, the world has evolved and not been created.

 theories of organic evolution